 (1) Discharge of a resident or transfer to another facility or address without the consent of the resident or the [resident's] resident representative shall be in accordance with the resident agreement.

-(2) An assisted living program shall notify a resident or the [resident's] resident representative within 30 days before a non-emergency discharge.
+(2) An assisted living program shall notify a resident or the [resident's] resident representative within 30 calendar days before a non-emergency discharge.

 (3) In the event of an emergency, the assisted living program shall notify the resident or the [resident's] resident representative as quickly as possible and document the reason for the emergency and abbreviated notice.

+C. The assisted living program must consider the resident’s specific care needs and preferences in developing a safe and appropriate discharge plan.

 D. When the resident is discharged to another facility, the assisted living program shall provide to the receiving facility any information related to the resident that is necessary to ensure continuity of care and services, including at a minimum, the:

+(1) Emergency data sheet;

-(1) (2) Current [physician's orders] medication and treatment orders;
+(2) Current physician's orders] medication and treatment orders;

 (3) Medication administration records; and